nnellans/terraform-guide/README.md

     }
   }
   ```
-- The keys & values shown above are specific to the type of Remote Backend (in this case `azurerm`).
-They specify:
+- Remote Backends require configuration parameters, which specify:
   - How to find the storage (name, resource group, etc.)
   - How to authenticate to the storage (service principal, access key, etc.)
-  - Read the documentation for your chosen Remote Backend type for more information
+- Read your Remote Backend's documentation for for more information
 - `backend` blocks can NOT use Terraform variables or references, they must use hardcoded values
   - This is because Terraform CLI sets the Remote Backend as the very first step, even before it processes variables
-  - I'm warning you one last time, do NOT put sensitive values directly in the `backend` block
+- I'm warning you one last time, do NOT put sensitive values directly in the `backend` block, passwords in code are bad!
 - You can remove some or all of the key/value pairs from the `backend` block and provide them in other ways:
   - Option 1 is individual key/value pairs:  `terraform.exe -backend-config="key=value" -backend-config="key=value"`
   - Option 2 is to use a separate file:  `terraform.exe -backend-config=backend.hcl`
     - Where `backend.hcl` is a file which contains only the key/value pairs that are needed by the backend
     - Do NOT check this file into version control if it contains sensitive values
-    - Option 3 is setting special environment variables that the Remote Backend will automatically read from.
-The environment variables must be set on the computer where terraform CLI will be run.
-Each Remote Backend supports its own special environment variables.
-Check the docs for your Remote Backend of choice for more information
+  - Option 3 is using environment variables supported by your Backend.
+Each Backend supports its own special environment variables.
+Check your Backend's documentation for more information
     - This is the preferred option, as credentials are kept out of your code

 ### Terraform Workspaces
-- You may want to consider these as 'local' Workspaces, as they are different from Terraform Cloud Workspaces
+- Note: These are different from Terraform Cloud Workspaces
 - If you create Workspaces, they each get their own State File.
 However, all Workspaces will still share the same Backend
 - State Files for Workspaces are placed in a new subfolder called `env:` and each Workspace gets its own subfolder under that:
   - `<backend>\env:\workspace1\terraform.tfstate`